Set up your own DIY Easter Egg Hunt with free printable clues that can be used in any home!

 Use "your next clue was thirsty" but think about what you use when you're thirsty -- a glass? a mug?
 Do you have soda stored in the pantry?

-If you have book lovers in the house, the clue that loves to read will definitely keep them searching if you hide it BEHIND the books :)
+If you have book lovers in the house, the clue that loves to read will definitely keep them searching if you hide it BEHIND the books :) or add the clue to one of these favorite Easter books on your shelf!

 Another great one is "the next clue is sleepy" -- for those pint-sized hunters, think about hiding it in plain sight like on the bed or resting on a pillow.
 For tweens and teens, I would put it in a pillow case or tuck it under the sheets of a bed.